 Quantifying the Value of Art

-by: Kara Larson Featured in Make It Minnesota’s Summer 2015 issue.
+Words by Kara Larson / Featured in Make It Minnesota’s Summer 2015 issue.

 Creative Minnesota is a project that aims to illuminate and explain the great impact of the arts across our Northern state.
 An essential aspect of Minnesota’s identity and allure, the arts and culture sector encourages community connectedness, enriches quality of life, and attracts creatives and intellectuals alike to strengthen the workforce.
 At the base of this study is Sheila Smith, who is coming into her 20th year as the Executive Director for the Minnesota Citizens for the Arts and is also serving the chair of the committee and manages the entire Creative Minnesota project.

 Born and raised right here in Minnesota, Sheila attended St. Olaf College, where she attained a degree in Shakespeare.
 She also formerly worked at the Minnesota legislature, which sparked her beginnings in combining the worlds of art and politics.
 In her current work, Sheila explains, "Minnesota Citizens for the Arts lobbies the legislature and congress on behalf of the non-profit arts and that’s why we’re interested in research, because it helps us advocate.
 We’re in this place that’s like halfway between the political world and the arts world."

 Her background certainly lends her the position as mediator between these two worlds, but Creative Minnesota also brings in a third area of interest—economics.
 Sheila offers, "Unlike any other industry, the non-profit arts and culture sector did not have good data about itself.
 If you look at dentists in Minnesota or the construction industry, you’re going to find a great deal of information.
 How many contractors are there?
 What’s the economic impact of construction in the state?
 How important is it to the economy?
 For the arts, we didn’t have that kind of information."